sdoyle0908/Horiseon.io/README.md

 Screenshots below show the refactored page uploaded in Git Page:

-- Screenshot 1
+### Screenshot 1

-1. Displaying the header
+1. Displays the header in which div tag was updated for semantic purposes
-2. Navigation which has been updated and is now functional
+2. Navigation tag updated with achor tags that are all functional
 3. hero image

 ![Screenshot1](./assets/images/screen-shot-1.png)

-- Screenshot 2
+### Screenshot 2

 1. Displays the main section which I have broken down into specific article section for readability well as the benefits section
 2. Both Sections have had their CSS updated and condensed